bseltz-cohesity/scripts/powershell/backedUpFileList/README.md

 * -runId: (optional) use snapshot version with specific job run ID
 * -fileDate: (optional) use snapshot version at or after date specified
 * -startPath: (optional) start listing files at path (default is /)
+* -noIndex: (optional) if omitted, indexer will be used